yknx4/cloudrail-si-android-sdk/README.md

 ## Get Updates

-To get **updates** from CloudRail, including any new providers that are added, just add your email address to http://cloudrail.com/updates/.
+To keep updated with CloudRail, including any new providers that are added, just add your email address to http://cloudrail.com/updates/.